Fundraising and Volunteering – The Family Commitment plan

 - Family Commitment Points Coordinator: 200 points,

-- Surrey Invitational major roles of responsibility
+- Surrey Invitational major roles of responsibility: 200 points

 - Organizing hospitality food and volunteers